Google Index Checker Ensure Your Pages Are Indexed by Google

 You will be notified about the indexing status.

-After the completion of the check for indexed addresses, you will be notified via email
+After the completion of the check for indexed addresses, you will be notified via email about your site’s status in Google search results.

 Checks history